rsproule/tact/README.md

 ## V2 launch checklist

-- [ ] Where do we launch?
+- [x] Where do we launch?
+Goerli
-- [ ] Run this on testne?
+- [x] Run this on testnet? yes
 - [ ] Clean up the botkit
-- [ ] build the merkle root
+- [x] build the merkle root
+  - [ ] make the frontend use this
 - [ ] decide board size
 - [ ] frontend for the factory?
+  - not going to do this in the beta
-- [ ] centering the images in the tiles
+- [ ] centering the images in the tiles (low prio)
-- [ ] write some rules, put them somewhere on the frontend
+- [x] write some rules, put them somewhere on the frontend